hoanguyen94/chatbot_qa-ui/README.md

 - **Further Information:** For more details about the application and design choices, please check `Design-choices.pdf` in this repository.

+- **Example for CSV file for social media:** For the example of CSV file for influencers in Social media search, please take a look at the file `example-influencers.csv` in this repo.

 - **Support:** If you have any questions or encounter any issues accessing the app, please feel free to raise an issue or contact me.

 Cheers!